Aliases for CPT1A Gene

 The mitochondrial oxidation of long-chain fatty acids is initiated by the sequential action of carnitine palmitoyltransferase I (which is located in the outer membrane and is detergent-labile) and carnitine palmitoyltransferase II (which is located in the inner membrane and is detergent-stable), together with a carnitine-acylcarnitine translocase.
 CPT I is the key enzyme in the carnitine-dependent transport across the mitochondrial inner membrane and its deficiency results in a decreased rate of fatty acid beta-oxidation.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CPT1A Gene

-CPT1A (Carnitine Palmitoyltransferase 1A (Liver)) is a Protein Coding gene.
-Diseases associated with CPT1A include cpt deficiency, hepatic, type ia and carnitine palmitoyltransferase i deficiency , muscle.
-Among its related pathways are Metabolism and Metabolism.
+CPT1A (Carnitine Palmitoyltransferase 1A) is a Protein Coding gene.
+Diseases associated with CPT1A include cpt deficiency, hepatic, type ia and mitochondrial complex i deficiency due to acad9 deficiency.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include identical protein binding and carnitine O-palmitoyltransferase activity.
 An important paralog of this gene is CRAT.